Electrons in Motion

 Electricity is the activity of electrons.
 They’re found orbiting the nucleus of an atom and they’re one of the smallest particles in the known universe.

 Nearly all of the matter surrounding us is made of stable atoms that have an equal number of protons and electrons.
 An atom of a particular element is defined by the number of protons in its nucleus, ranging from an atom of hydrogen with 1 proton to an atom of uranium with 92.
-The number of neutrons, also found in the nucleus, is highly variable but mostly stays the same for atoms of the same element.

 An atom with an equal number of protons and electrons is said to have a neutral charge, while an excess of electrons means the atom has a negative charge.
 When atoms of some types of elements are “off balance” in this way they’re called ions.
 Ions conduct electricity because an electric current can only occur when there is a loss and then a gain of electrons.